 - does not use the term 'victim' and/or 'perpetrator'.
-This is because our School takes a safeguarding approach to all individuals involved in concerns or allegations about peer-on-peer (child-on-child) abuse, including those who are alleged to have been abused, and those who are alleged to have abused their peers, - Research has shown that many children who present with harmful behaviour towards others, in the context of peer-on-peer (child-on-child) abuse, are themselves vulnerable and may have been victimised by peers, parents or adults in the community themselves, - uses the terms 'child' and 'children', which is defined as a person aged under 18.
+This is because our School takes a safeguarding approach to all individuals involved in concerns or allegations about child-on-child abuse, including those who are alleged to have been abused, and those who are alleged to have abused their peers, Research has shown that many children who present with harmful behaviour towards others, in the context of child-on-child abuse, are themselves vulnerable and may have been victimised by peers, parents or adults in the community themselves, - uses the terms 'child' and 'children', which is defined as a person aged under 18.
 However, this policy applies to all students, regardless of age.
-Although the School's response to peer-on-peer (child-on-child) abuse should be the same for all students, there may be some different considerations and actions in relation to their age. - Recognises the complexities of child on child abuse and as such, each incident will be dealt with on a case by case basis and with consideration of wider environmental factors.
+Although the School's response to child-on-child abuse should be the same for all students, there may be some different considerations and actions in relation to their age. - recognises the complexities of child on child abuse and as such, each incident will be dealt with on a case by case basis and with consideration of wider environmental factors.